TykTechnologies/tyk-helm-chart/README.md

 ## Kubernetes Ingress
 NB: tyk-k8s has been deprecated.
 For reference, old documentation may be found here: [Tyk K8s](https://github.com/TykTechnologies/tyk-k8s)

-For further detail on how to configure Tyk as an Ingress Gateway, or how to manage APIs in Tyk using the Kubernetes API, please refer to our [Tyk Operator documentation](https://github.com/TykTechnologies/tyk-operator/).
-The Tyk operator can be installed along this chart and works with all installation types.
+For further detail on how to configure Tyk as an Ingress Gateway, or how to manage APIs in Tyk using the Kubernetes API, please refer to our [Tyk Operator documentation](https://tyk.io/docs/tyk-operator/).
+The Tyk Operator can be installed along this chart and works with all installation types.

 ## Mounting Files
 To mount files to any of the Tyk stack components, add the following to the mounts array in the section of that component: